The-Mastermind1/Graph_Creator/README.md

 # 📦 Dependencies:

 SFML 🖊<br>
-Used for graph visualization.
+Used for graph visualization.<br>
 🔗 SFML License

 cpp-httplib 🌐<br>
-Used to create and maintain the local server.
+Used to create and maintain the local server.<br>
 🔗 cpp-httplib MIT License

 It uses the extension library cpp-httplib to  create and mantain the server